B4rz99/Chat-App-using-Socket.io/README.md

 Run terraform plan

 It will ask you for your public IP for SSH access.
-You can consult it here https://whatismyipaddress.com and type it in the console.
+You can consult it here https://whatismyipaddress.com and type it in the console adding a "/32" at the end.
 Check the plan to make sure everything is in order.

 Step 4